adent11/WindCapstone/README.md

 *

 ## Risk Mitigation
-* Our project is pretty low risk
+* The main source of risk for our project is drone flight, so we will use proper precautions and only fly in appropriate circumstances

 # To-Do
 *